Plastic-Free Toiletries: The Best Zero-Waste Products [That TSA Won’t Steal]

 When I say I have sensitive teeth, this is what I mean: I can’t bite into ice cream without tears coming to my eyes.
 And I’ve had two oral surgeries attempting to fix it.
 So let’s just say my mouth is a good litmus test for whether something will cause sensitivity.

 And most plastic-free toothpaste options don’t contain fluoride, which helps with sensitivity.
-But I decided to try the original Bite Toothpaste Bits when they added nHap – a fluoride alternative and sensitivity fighter – to their formula
+But I decided to try the original Bite Toothpaste Bits when they added nHap – a fluoride alternative and sensitivity fighter – to some of their formulas.

 And it works!
 Bite has become one of my favorite plastic-free toiletry finds.
 The “bits” foam up just enough, and the flavor is minty, but not overpowering.